Marblehead Riot of 1677: The Uprising

 The origin of the riot occurring in Marblehead, Massachusetts during 1677 can be traced back to December 1676 where Mugg Heigon, a member of the Sokokis tribe, proposed a way to destroy Boston by interfering with fishing boats and taking resources from the English.
-This kind of guerilla style warfare was not uncommon due to the rising tensions of King Philip's war.
-Therefore, the natives intercepted and captured many fishing boats which were run primarily by citizens of Marblehead, Massachusetts.
+This kind of guerilla style warfare was not uncommon due to the rising tensions of King Philip's War.
+Therefore, the Natives intercepted and captured many fishing boats which were run primarily by citizens of Marblehead.
 Massachusetts reacted to these attacks by sending out 40-50 men in order to protect the ships that were going out.

-In 1677, residents of Marblehead were notified that a ship was taken, and they assumed that everyone on the ship was killed; however, when the ship later returned safely, Marblehead citizens discovered that the fishermen had taken two natives as captives.
-After arriving in Marblehead, the fishermen were surrounded with concerned citizens but also a group of women who proceeded to "stone and club" the natives to death.
+In 1677, residents of Marblehead were notified that a ship was taken, and they assumed that everyone on the ship was killed; however, when the ship later returned safely, Marblehead citizens discovered that the fishermen had taken two Natives as captives.
+After arriving in Marblehead, the fishermen were surrounded with concerned citizens but also a group of women who proceeded to "stone and club" the Natives to death.
 Romeo states that the women "grabbed the Indian men by the hair" and beat them until their heads and flesh were gone.
-Even after the natives had died, the women continued to attack and mutilate their lifeless bodies.
+Even after the Natives had died, the women continued to attack and mutilate their lifeless bodies.

 Commentary involving the riot

 Scholars have argued that this act of violence is solely due to the increasing tensions and guerilla style warfare that occurred during King Philip's War.
-However, there are many theories about why the women may have attacked the natives so violently.
+However, there are many theories about why the women may have attacked the Natives so violently.
 Some of these include the idea that the women believed that if the prisoners were taken to Boston, they "would have been set at liberty."
 This argument seems almost sympathetic to the women due to the fact that they were only attempting to protect their families.

 However, another argument is the idea that this riot should be documented as the "nastiest riot in seventeenth-century colonial America."
-This explanation differs from the previous as it does not show any sympathy for the women who attacked the natives and argues against any excuses for the torture that these natives experienced.
+This explanation differs from the previous as it does not show any sympathy for the women who attacked the Natives and argues against any excuses for the torture that these Natives experienced.
 By stating that this riot is nasty, it sets an overall negative connotation for the event and shows a sense of condemnation for the perpetrators.